top of page

 Achieving a Holistic Approach to Unlocking Value and Transforming Brownfield Sites

-This session will discuss how taking a holistic approach and integrating a range of place-making and economic drivers into the planning and design of development projects from the outset, as well as ensuring the early engagement of all stakeholders, can transform contaminated or previously industrialised land into vibrant, sustainable spaces that benefit the environment and local communities, are more climate-resilient and influence longer-term positive change.
+Michael’s presentation will then lead into a panel discussion exploring how taking a holistic approach and integrating a range of place-making and economic drivers into the planning and design of development projects from the outset, as well as ensuring the early engagement of all stakeholders, can transform contaminated or previously industrialised land into vibrant, sustainable spaces that benefit the environment and local communities, are more climate-resilient and influence longer-term positive change.

 Practical Solutions for Advancing the Delivery of Biodiversity Net Gain (BNG) on Brownfield Sites